hqdem/hlimds/README.md

 To run Utopia EDA, you should build it either from source, or using Docker.

 If you prefer Docker-based solution, use `Dockerfile.local` for that purpose.
+See `doc/Docker.md` if you're not familiar with Docker.

 To build the project from source on your own machine, see the instruction below.